2009 Winnenden shootings: Perpetrator

 Tim Kretschmer (26 July 1991 – 11 March 2009) lived with his parents in the neighbouring municipality of Leutenbach.
 He had graduated from Albertville Realschule in 2008 with relatively poor grades.

 Kretschmer's failing grades had prevented him from entering an apprenticeship.
 He was attending a commercial high school (Donner + Kern) in Waiblingen to prepare for an apprenticeship for a commercial career.
 Several accounts described him as having depression.
 Kretschmer was described by a friend as "a lonely and frustrated person who felt rejected by society".
 An anonymous friend described Kretschmer as a quiet student who began to withdraw from his peers.

 He was an avid table tennis player and had hoped to become a professional player.
 Marko Habijanec, a Croatian table tennis player who coached Kretschmer at the Erdmannhausen sports club between 2000 and 2003, remembers him as being "a bit spoiled", with his mother fulfilling many of his demands.
 According to Habijanec, Kretschmer had great difficulties accepting defeat: he would have a temper tantrum, yelling and throwing his racket.
 The coach said that, having a high opinion of his own abilities, Kretschmer openly denigrated his teammates.
 When Habijanec discussed Kretschmer's attitude with his mother, he discovered she sided fully with her son.

 Media reports say he enjoyed playing the video game Counter-Strike and playing with airsoft guns.
 Commentators also noted that "game addiction is a symptom of something wrong and not a cause".
 He also shot his guns in the forest behind his home and also in the basement of his house.
 On his last day alive, Kretschmer played the video game Far Cry 2 online as "JawsPredator1".

 Online activities

 He had profiles at "MyVideo.de", Kwick.de and other websites.
 He often played poker with his classmates in the "Cafe Tunix" after school hours in Waiblingen.

-After inspection of his computer, officers found that Kretschmer was interested in sadomasochistic scenes where a man is bound and humiliated by women.
+After a forensic search of his computer, officers found that Kretschmer was interested in sadomasochistic scenes where a man is bound and humiliated by women.
 He viewed such a movie the evening before his attacks.
 Kretschmer also researched previous mass shootings such as the Erfurt school massacre, the Emsdetten school shooting and the Columbine High School massacre.